Last updated 23rd March, 2025

 ---|---|---|

-When planning a prefab extension, you may want to add on a kitchen or bathroom, which will involve paying out the following costs:
+When planning a prefab extension, you may want to add on a kitchen or bathroom, so factor in the cost of a new kitchen or bathroom using the following:

 Description | Avg.
 Cost |